 (g) If the RLA software tool identifies any inconsistencies in the information entered under subdivision (f), the elections official shall resolve the inconsistencies before the audit proceeds.

-(h) After the data have been submitted under subdivisions (f) and (g), the elections official shall generate the second random seed pursuant to section 20120.
+(h) After the data have been submitted under subdivisions (f) and (g), and have been committed to in public, the elections official shall generate the second random seed pursuant to section 20120.

 (i) The elections official shall enter the second random seed into the RLA software tool.
 The RLA software tool will identify whether the audit can stop or whether further auditing is required to meet the risk limit.
 If further auditing is required, the RLA software tool will randomly select additional particular ballot card(s) from the final ballot manifest to be examined manually.

-(j) The elections official may at any point decide to conduct a full manual tally of any contest(s) whose outcomes have not yet been confirmed verified by the RLA.
+(j) The elections official may at any point decide to conduct a full manual tally of any contest(s) whose outcomes have not yet been confirmed verified accepted by the RLA.
 In the event that the elections official conducts a full manual tally, the RLA of that contest shall be suspended.
 Such a manual tally shall follow the procedure specified in Elections Code section 15290.

+[Comment: “verified” is preferable to “confirmed” but both are inaccurate.
+Accepted is better.]

 Note: Authority cited: Section 12172.5, Government Code; Section 15367, Elections Code.
 Reference: Section 15290, Elections Code.